 On completion of this course, the student will be able to:

-- develop a broad and integrated understanding of qualitative methods, their principles and appropriate application
+- to develop a broad and integrated understanding of qualitative methods, their principles and appropriate application

-- demonstrate a critical awareness of the values and limitations of the techniques and to have an awareness of the need for careful collection, description and interpretation
+- to have a critical awareness of the values and limitations of the techniques and to have an awareness of the need for careful interpretation

-- gain practical experience of the methods introduced so that students are aware of some of the principal and specialised techniques of data collection methods and analysis used in Geography
+- to gain practical experience of the methods introduced so that students are aware of a selection of the principal and specialised techniques of data collection methods and analysis used in Geography

-- use methods studied to collect and analyse real world data and therefore practise at a professional level taking account of research ethics
+- students are expected to use the methods studied to collect and analyse real world data and therefore practise at a professional level, taking account of research ethics

-- demonstrate their understanding of one of the methods introduced during the lectures in their assessed project work
+- in the assessed project work, students are expected to demonstrate their understanding of one of the methods introduced during the lectures.

 |Graduate Attributes and Skills

-Students will also be able to demonstrate an ability to acquire and apply specialist knowledge.
+Students will also be able to demonstrate an ability to acquire and apply specialist practical knowledge.

 Finally, students will be able to communicate effectively both orally and in writing.